RaresDima/CardShuffle/README.md

 ## `random_action_card_shuffle.py`

 **This is the recommended algorithm to use.
-It uses less physical space on the table and takes less time to perform.**
+It uses much less physical space on the table and takes 30-40% less time to perform.**

 Simply run the script as you would run any other script (`python random_action_card_shuffle.py` for instance).